- Gender and Relationships»

 - Length of Relationship (Do you think you have had enough time to assess the relationship potential?
 Is the wait frustrating you?)

 - Your career [or retirement] goals (Does the uncertain wait hamper your decision to move forward with your goals for college, job promotion or relocation after retirement?)

 After you have considered whatever issues you include in your time factor, it is your judgment call to let or not let the other person know when that time will be.
 If you tell, he or she may make a decision based on your time to move, and on the judgment that losing you is not an option.

 Do you think that online dating undermines commitment?

-Some individuals will benefit from these suggestions, or some other action influenced by them.
+Some individuals will benefit from these suggestions.
 Hooray!

 For those who still do not get that commitment, keep on living.
 Cut the ties according to your time frame.
 Embrace the pain and heed the lessons you learned in the process.
 Commit to taking care of yourself and carrying on with your life.